GIAC Cloud Security Automation (GCSA) Exam Syllabus

 Number of Questions 75

-Books / Training SEC540: Cloud Security and DevSecOps Automation
+Books / Training SEC540: Cloud Native Security and DevSecOps Automation

 Sample Questions GIAC GCSA Sample Questions